Student Academic Success Center

 2205 Dutton Hall

-At the Student Academic Success Center, you can receive help with general study skills, math and science concepts, writing essays and term papers, reading efficiency, English as a second language, time-management and test-taking skills and test anxiety reduction.
+At the Student Academic Success Center, you can receive academic support with study skills, biology, chemistry, economics, math, physics, and statistics classes.
+Assistance is also available for writing essays and term papers, reading efficiency, learning English as a second language, and reducing test anxiety.

-Educational Opportunity Program (EOP) (530) 752-9711, offers an array of services to help students adapt both academically and socially to the University setting and successfully achieve their educational goals.
+Educational Opportunity Program (EOP), offers an array of services to help students adapt both academically and socially to the University setting and successfully achieve their educational goals.
 EOP provides a caring and supportive environment for students to meet with peer and staff advisers and network with other students.
 Services include:

 The mission of the Guardian Scholars Program (GSP) is to empower foster youth at UC Davis to reach their potential by providing a community network that supports their academic progress and personal growth.
 The GSP is a one-stop center where students can get help from professionals who understand the challenges of former foster youth and where students can meet other students who have a similar background.
 In addition to the services available through EOP, Guardian Scholars offers one-on-one mentoring with faculty and staff and a network of off-campus resources specifically intended for former foster youth.

 Mentorships for Undergraduate Research in Agriculture, Letters and Science (MURALS) is designed to enrich the research experience of students situationally disadvantaged in their access to graduate school.
 The program aims to encourage students to further their education beyond the baccalaureate.
 By working with a faculty mentor, students not only have an opportunity to participate in academic research, but their experience may give them an incentive to pursue graduate work leading to a master's or doctoral degree.
 Students must be a junior or senior with a GPA of 3.000 and 90 units and meet additional eligibility requirements.

 For more information, please see the MURALS website at http://murals.ucdavis.edu.